-If you’re wondering what are food dyes and how safe they are, you are in the right place.
-You can find food coloring everywhere whether you’re cooking at home or in a commercial kitchen.
+If you’re wondering what food dyes are and how safe they are, you are in the right place.
+You can find food coloring everywhere, whether you’re cooking at home or in a commercial kitchen.
 The products range from liquids to powders to gels to pastes.
 In addition to cosmetics, food colorants are used in many other applications, including medical devices, pharmaceuticals, and home craft projects.

 Let’s dive into the different types of food dyes used for food coloring.